-Develop the confidence and skills you need to engage parents in the play therapy change process as therapeutic partners with you to facilitate healing for their child like an expert
+Develop the confidence and skills you need to engage parents in the play therapy change process with you as therapeutic partners to facilitate healing for their child like an expert

-During this time, I’ve worked with parents in outpatient clinics, homeless shelter programs, intensive home-based programs, children in the foster care system and their guardians, court-involved parents, and parents with children in residential treatment programs.
+I’ve worked with parents in outpatient clinics, homeless shelter programs, intensive home-based programs, children in the foster care system and their guardians, court-involved parents, and parents with children in residential treatment programs.
 These families are often complex.

+I’ve witnessed the importance of strong parental participation when working with children in play therapy.
 It makes sense when you think about it - children exist within the context of their families.

 That means families have a tremendous influence on each other and finding ways to support parents can bring about lasting change through several generations.
 Cool, right?